ENG

 24. I have a PV system installed with a feed-in tariff.
 Can I add capacity on the same PV meter and benefit from the feed-in tariff also for the additional capacity that I intend to install?

-You can add capacity on the same PV meter however you will only be paid the original feed-in tariff on the original kWp installed and units exported above this limit will be paid at the marginal cost.
+You can add capacity on the same PV meter however you will only be paid the original feed-in tariff on the original kWp installed and units exported above this limit will be paid at the proxy for the market price of electricity.
 You would still need the prior approval of the Regulator for Energy and Water Services and Enemalta plc before adding any PV capacity.

 25. When will the period for guaranteed payment of the feed-in tariff start?